Over the years, I have house-shared with some pretty rancid folk.

 Bathrooms have got to have proper ventilation to avoid that perfect warm and damp environment that germs love to thrive in.
 Aside from this, bacteria multiply quickly which make your bathroom the most prevalent place for moulds.

-- Turn on the ventilation fan during and after showers to remove moisture out of the room.
+1. Turn on the ventilation fan during and after showers to remove moisture out of the room.
+Also, make sure your ventilation works properly.
+An important but often overlooked part of a house’s ventilation is the air ducts.

 14. The grime in your showerhead